magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 the purpose of creating defilements, craving and attachment.
 Then where will we go?
 We don’t go anywhere.
 Our practice is correct and true.

-Most of us Buddhists, though we follow the forms of practice and have a hard time understanding this kind of talk.
+Most of us Buddhists, though we follow the forms of practice and learning, have a hard time understanding this kind of talk.
 It’s because *Māra,* meaning ignorance, meaning craving – the desire to get, to have, and to be – enshrouds the mind.
 We only find temporary happiness.
 For example, when we are filled with hatred towards someone it takes over our minds and gives us no peace.
 We think about the person all the time, thinking what we can do to strike out at him.
 The thinking never stops.
 Then maybe one day we get a chance to go to his house and curse him and tell him off.
 That gives us some release.
 Does that make an end of our defilements?
 We found a way to let off steam and we feel better for it.
 But we haven’t rid ourselves of the affliction of anger, have we?
 There is some happiness in defilement and craving, but it’s like this.
 We’re still storing the defilement inside and when the conditions are right, it will flare up again even worse than before.
 Then we will want to find some temporary release again.
-Do the defilements ever get finished
+Do the defilements ever get finished in this way?

 It’s similar when someone’s spouse or children die, or when people suffer big financial loss.
 They drink to relieve their sorrow.
 They go